This post contains affiliate links and we make a small commission for purchases made using these links.

 A Few Things I’ve Noticed (That Make This All Work)

-We repeat meals.
+I repeat meals.
 A lot.
 We don’t eat a whole new menu each week, and I’ve stopped trying to.
-There are a handful of dinners that always work, and I just keep them on rotate.
+There are a handful of dinners that always work, and I just keep them on repeat.

-I don’t plan every detail ahead of time either.
-I usually have a general idea of what we’ll eat, but I leave room to adjust depending on what sounds good or what I actually feel like cooking that day (because that’s absolutely a thing—not wanting to cook a certain thing on a certain day).
+I don’t plan every detail; I usually have a general idea of what we’ll eat, but I leave room to adjust depending on what sounds good or what I actually feel like cooking that day (because that’s absolutely a thing for me—not wanting to cook a certain thing on a certain day).

-And it doesn’t hurt that most of these meals are built around ingredients I keep on hand 99% of the time, which makes everything easier without me really even having to try.
+And it doesn’t hurt that most of these meals are built around ingredients I keep on hand 99% of the time.
+It makes everything easier without me really even having to try.

-I know it’s not fancy, but this is what dinner looks like around here most of the time.
-Simple meals that make sense for real life, that are made (and eaten) over and over, and over again.
+I know, it’s not fancy, but this is what dinner really looks like around here most of the time.
+Simple meals that make sense for real life, that are made (and eaten) week after week.
+That’s pretty much all it takes.